ohsik/write-here/README.md

 1. Better way for AJAX loading gif.
 2. Server side validation needs to be fixed.
 3. Inline images uploaded by `Add Media` button need to update `post_parent` to the newly created post's ID.
+Currently set to `0` on v 1.3

 ###Plans
 *I'm thinking about making this to a single page application(kind of) using AJAX technology.
 You only have to add one shortcode into your page/post and on that page, you can write, read, edit and delete all of your content.*